ryceg/Eigengrau-s-Essential-Establishment-Generator/README.md

 ##

-You can support me on [Patreon](https://www.patreon.com/eigengrausgenerator)
+If you can't contribute pull requests consider supporting the generator through [Patreon](https://www.patreon.com/eigengrausgenerator)

-I hope that you find it useful!
+We hope that you find it useful!